 What if I Cannot Afford a Funeral?
 Is there Financial Assistance for Families?

-This is something we get asked a lot here at Canadian Funerals, a funeral can be a big expense, especially if you are not prepared for it.
-However, it is important to remember that a dignified funeral does not have to cost you a fortune.
-How much you payout for funeral services is certainly not a reflection of how much you cared about someone.
-The most important aspect of conducting a funeral service is to enable family and friends to come together, share in the grieving process and say farewell to the one they loved.
-This CAN be achieved just as effectively for a minimal amount if you do your research and opt for something low-cost like a simple direct cremation.
-Read on for more information about Financial Assistance for a funeral.
+How much you pay for funeral services is certainly not a reflection of how much you care about someone.
+The most important aspect of conducting a funeral service is to enable family and friends to come together, share in the grieving process, and say farewell to the one they loved.

-To find a low-cost cremation near you visit DFS Memorials
+To find a low-cost cremation near you, visit DFS Memorials

-In order to help you through this process we have put together some information on what options are available for financial assistance from government bodies, social services, and other fundraising alternatives.
+In order to help you through this process, we have put together some information on what options are available for financial assistance from government bodies, social services, and other fundraising alternatives.

 Employment and Social Development Canada – Claiming Death Benefit payment

-The Canada Pension Plan (CPP) provides contributors and their families with partial replacement of earnings in the case of retirement, disability or death.
-Almost everyone who works in Canada (outside of Quebec) contributes to the CPP.
 If you die and are a CPP contributor, the Death benefit provides a one-time payment to (or on behalf of) your estate.
-To qualify, the deceased must have made contributions to the CPP for at least one-third of the calendar years in their contributory period for the base CPP, but no less than 3 calendar years.
-The amount of the death benefit is a single payment of $2,500, and it takes approximately 6 to 12 weeks to receive this from the date Service Canada receives your completed application.
+To qualify, the deceased must have made contributions to the CPP for at least one-third of the calendar years in their contributory period for the base CPP but no less than 3 calendar years.

 To find out more, including how and when to apply, visit the Government of Canada’s Death Benefit Guide.